m4hd11/To-Do-List/README.md

 - **Simple & Fast:** No setup, just run and organize!
 - **Modern Interface:** Clean terminal output with emoji highlights.
-- **Efficient:** Priorities and reordering keep your focus where it matters.
+- **Efficient:** Numeric priorities and auto-reordering keep your focus where it matters.

 ---